-Off-street Parking
+Off-Street Parking

 The parking provided would be consistent with the requirements outlined in the PUD (see Appendix A).
-The development would provide 1.5 spaces for studio and onebedroom units, 2.0 parking spaces for two-bedroom units, 2.5 spaces for threebedroom units, and 3.0 spaces for four-bedroom units.
-In addition, a minimum of 20 percent of the total residential parking spaces would be provided for on site guest parking in addition to the on site residential parking requirement.
+The development would provide 1.5 spaces for studio and one-bedroom units, 2.0 parking spaces for two-bedroom units, 2.5 spaces for three-bedroom units, and 3.0 spaces for four-bedroom units.
+A minimum of 20 percent of the total residential parking spaces would be provided for guest parking.
 Thus, the project meets the code requirements for the required number of parking spaces; and therefore, new parking demand would be accommodated on site.